FLOIP/flow-builder/README.md

 More detail to follow.

-## Integrating/Embedding with a host app - config guide:
+## Integrating With/Embedding In a Host App - Configuration Guide:

 [See here](https://github.com/FLOIP/flow-builder/blob/master/docs/BUILDER_INTEGRATION.md)